Richardinho/backbone-with-dependency-injection/README.md

 I have written more generally on the subject of [dependency injection](http://blog.richardhunter.co.uk/index.php/9) on my blog.

+I have also created a small [demo app](https://richardinho.github.io/Diogenes) which uses DIogenes in a single page app along with BackboneJS, in order to show it working as part of an application.

 ### Installation
 Use npm to pull package down from NPM.
 ```